seerge/g-helper/docs/README.md

 #### How do I stop the Armoury Crate install popup appearing every time I press the M4 / Rog key?
 Stop ``ArmouryCrateControlInterface`` service under windows Services app or you can stop all asus services from ``Extra`` -> ``Stop services``

+#### Battery charge limiter is not working
+It could be that Asus services are overwriting this limit after.
+You may want to stop them by clicking "Stop" in the Asus Services section (under Extra).

 #### Why is Ultimate GPU mode not available on my laptop?
 Ultimate mode is supported (by hardware) only on 2022+ models